bibek22/blog/content/physics/metric-tensor.md

 $${g^{ab}}:{\Gamma (T^*M) \times \Gamma (T^*M)}\rightarrow{\mathbb R}$$

-But we expect the inverse of a map to defined from codomain to domain of the map itself.
+But we expect the inverse of a map to be defined from co-domain to domain of the map itself.
 So, as we see a (2,0) tensor, $g^{ab}$ is an example of which, fails to comply to that definition.